 Correct referencing, that is acknowledging the sources of information you use in your essays and assignments, is a very important part of academic writing – the following guides will help you get to grips with it.

-Find subject information
+Find information for your assignment

 Databases are good place to research for your assignments, some provide access to journal articles but some contain other data such as market research reports, company financial, newspapers and conference papers.
 You can access databases via the link on the Library Search screen, the following guides detail the best databases to use for your subject.